meatsby/meatsby.github.io/content/AWS SAA-C03/AWS SAA-C03 Practice Questions.md

 - A. Add an additional IPv4 CIDR block to increase the number of IP addresses and create additional subnets in the VPC.
 Create new resources in the new subnets by using the new CIDR.
 - B. Create a second VPC with additional subnets.
 Use a peering connection to connect the second VPC with the first VPC Update the routes and create new resources in the subnets of the second VPC.
-- C. Use AWS Transit Gateway to add a transit gateway and connect a second VPC with the first VPUpdate the routes of the transit gateway and VPCs.
+- C. Use AWS Transit Gateway to add a transit gateway and connect a second VPC with the first VPC.
+Update the routes of the transit gateway and VPCs.
 Create new resources in the subnets of the second VPC.
 - D. Create a second VPC.
 Create a Site-to-Site VPN connection between the first VPC and the second VPC by using a VPN-hosted solution on Amazon EC2 and a virtual private gateway.
 Update the route between VPCs to the traffic through the VPN.
 Create new resources in the subnets of the second VPC.

 > [!done]- [Answer](https://www.examtopics.com/discussions/amazon/view/109400-exam-aws-certified-solutions-architect-associate-saa-c03/)